 Finally, here are the recomended packing lists for summer and winter.

-Interested in joining us for a week in 2013 or 2014?
+Interested in joining us for a week in 2015?
 The following is a list of available group weeks.